6.1 - Reporting the Bilan Carbone®

 3. The choice of the operational boundary and its justification;

-4. The mapping of the organisation's flows (quantified where applicable), and vulnerabilised (vulnerabilities are reported there, in connection with point 9).
+4. A mapping of the organisation's flows (quantified where applicable), and vulnerability-assessed (vulnerabilities are reported there, linked to point 9).

-5. A list of physical and transition risks related to climate change with respect to the organisation's GHG profile, mapped (in connection with point 8);
+5. A list of physical and transition risks related to climate change with respect to the organisation's GHG profile, mapped (linked to point 8);

 1. A summary the different Stakeholder engagement phases that were implemented: their targets, the messages conveyed, their format, the associated step of the approach;

-1. A summary of the data collected and a description of the data collection process that was followed (data collection matrix) ;
+1. A summary of the data collected as well as a description of the data collection process that was followed (data collection matrix) ;

 2. Documentation of the emission factors used, and of emission factors in spend-based ratios (specific and non-specific) as well as their sources (data collection matrix)